 The school works closely with the Local Authority and other agencies to help ensure the needs of all pupils are met.

 You can contact Miss Doherty by:

 -Admin: Ask at the office for an appointment and Miss Doherty will get back to you as soon as possible

-DURING SCHOOL CLOSURE, MISS DOHERTY WILL STILL BE AVAILABLE TO ALL PARENTS WITH CONCERNS VIA EMAIL OR MOBILE.
+DURING THIS TIME, WHETHER THERE IS A SCHOOL/YEAR GROUP CLOSURE, MISS DOHERTY WILL STILL BE AVAILABLE TO ALL PARENTS WITH CONCERNS VIA EMAIL, MOBILE OR THE SCHOOL OFFICE.
 PLEASE GET IN TOUCH IF YOU HAVE ANY CONCERNS.

 *Article 3 (best interests of the child) The best interests of the child must be a top priority in all decisions and actions that affect children.